birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 ---

+# Step 3b -- get OCRA emails

+HEREZZ
+script: "instructor_check_flow/35_get_ocra_emails.py"

+source-file: "json_data/oit_data_03.json"

+output-file: "json_data/oit_data_03b.json"

+description:
+- For each remaining OIT course, this script queries OCRA on all the course's "class_ids" to get the OCRA email-address for the class_id.
+- courses where there is no match between any of the OIT instructors and OCRA instructors are removed.

+---

 # Step 4 -- gather reading-list-data

 script: "instructor_check_flow/40_get_reading_list_data.py"

-source-file: "json_data/oit_data_03.json"
+source-file: "json_data/oit_data_03b.json"

 output-file: "json_data/oit_data_04.json"

 description:
 - This step queries ocra on each class_id to get reading-list-data.

-TODO:
-- After I see how to include instructor-data with the various OCRA queries, decide whether to include the instructor as part of the reading-list-data-queries --- or grab all reading-list-data, and then filter out non-relevant entries based on instructor.

 ---